neozt/leetcode-daily/README.md

 ## LeetCode Daily

 Express.js server to provide quick navigation to LeetCode's Problem of the Day.
+Deployed to AWS Lambda using Serverless Framework.

 Access the website here:
 - https://leetcode-daily.neozt.dev/